Establishing Victor Haydel and Marie Celeste Becnel’s Family after Slavery Ended

 See below:

-Next, we see Victor is listed as head of the household on the 1880 U.S. Census within the 2nd Ward of St John the Baptist Parish.
+Next, we see Victor listed as head of the household on the 1880 U.S. Census within the 2nd Ward of St John the Baptist Parish.
 Celeste is shown on the 1870 census, as Celeste Becnel, however, she is now listed as a Haydel and referred to as Victor’s wife.
 No marriage record has been found yet.
-There are also nine children, 1 female and 8 Males ranging in age 22 to 1 year old.
+There are also nine children, 1 female and 8 Males ranging in age from 22 to 1 year old.

 Using the information found on the 1880 U.S Census of St John the Baptist parish, we are now able to construct a two-generation family tree showing the 9 children of Victor Theophile Haydel and Marie Celeste Becnel Haydel.

-Based on the above information, we have now constructed a lineal ancestral descent from Ambroise Haydel to Victor Theophile Haydel to his first generation of Haydel’s descendants of Color Creoles.
+Based on the above information, we have now constructed a lineal ancestral descent from Ambroise Haydel to Victor Theophile Haydel, to his first generation of Haydel’s descendants of Color Creoles.

 So now, why is this first generation important to all the descendants of Victor Theophile Haydel and Marie Celeste Becnel?
 This is your lineal connection to another interesting aspect of the Haydel family and Spanish Colonial Louisiana history.